POETSII/twine/README.md

   make -C software
 ```

-To build an FPGA bit-file:
+To build an FPGA bit-file, you need Quartus v16.0 or above:

 ```
   make -C de5